csev/ca4e/elec/DESIGN.md

 * Battery 6 volts
 * Switches that toggle open / closed
 * Lights
-* Single pole double throw relays
+* Single pole double throw relays - one that is open until activated and another that is closed until activated
-* Connector with a mere input and output that simply passes voltage and current through

-The connectors will be laid out on a square canvas that resizes in a responsive way.
+The components will be laid out on a square canvas that resizes in a responsive way.

 Components will all be squares and equal sized the label and orginal inside the square and an indication of the state of the component, also inside the square.
 There will be "Move" button